dubrie/public/books.md

 #### Pre-2015
 - Startup Growth Engines by Sean Ellis, Morgan Brown :thumbsup:
-- Endzone: The Rise, Fall, and Return of Michigan Football by John U. Bacon :thumbsup: :star:
+- Endzone: The Rise, Fall, and Return of Michigan Football by John U. Bacon :thumbsup:
 - The Martian by Andy Weir :thumbsup:
 - Automate This by Christopher Steiner
 - Creativity Inc by Ed Catmull, Amy Wallace :thumbsup: :star: